 IRS offers opportunity for MIT charitable remainder trusts

-A private letter ruling by the IRS allows MIT to invest certain charitable trusts with the larger university endowment.
-Now, when you establish a charitable trust with MIT, you can request that it be invested with the endowment and get approximately the same results as the endowment does.
+A private letter ruling by the IRS allows MIT to invest certain charitable trusts alongside the larger university endowment.
+Now, when you establish a charitable trust with MIT, you can request that it be invested alongside the endowment and get approximately the same results as the endowment does.

 Over the 10-year period ending June 30, 2014, the Institute’s endowment has had an annualized return of 10.9 percent.